Democrats face congressional rout amid historically terrible headwinds - NewsBreak

 “These Democrats are threading the needle into the current political fabric by being populists, winning among independents and talking about solving bread-and-butter issues county by county while distancing themselves from Biden and D.C.,” he said.

-The most optimistic Democrats cautioned that there are still variables to consider before voters go to the polls: a Supreme Court ruling expected to overturn a national right to an abortion, the Jan 6 committee hearings that will shed light on the GOP’s complicity in Trump’s efforts to overturn a national election, gas prices that could come down and inflation that could ease as the Federal Reserve acts to raise interest rates.
+The most optimistic Democrats cautioned that there are still variables to consider before voters go to the polls: A Supreme Court ruling expected to overturn a national right to an abortion, the January 6th committee hearings that will shed light on the GOP’s complicity in Trump’s efforts to overturn a national election, gas prices that could come down and inflation that could ease as the Federal Reserve acts to raise interest rates.

 But the reverse is also possible, and potentially more likely.
 The summer driving season has not yet fully begun.
 Russia’s war on Ukraine shows no sign of slowing.
 The Fed’s move to raise interest rates by as much as three-quarters of a percent, if it does stem inflation, may also tip the economy into recession.
 Biden’s numbers, low as they are, may not yet have hit bottom.